 where $N_v \sim \mathrm{Poisson}(\lambda_v)$ is referred to as the risk's frequency and $\{B_{v, j}, j \in \mathbb{N}_1\}$ as its sequence of severities, with the convention $\sum_{j=1}^0 B_{v,j} = 0$.

 Dependence between risks of a portfolio may arise from their frequencies.
 The model in \eqref{eq:model} has the advantages, as discussed in \cite{cummins1983estimating}, of allowing for proper accommodation of this dependence while explicitly accounting for events of different sources, which may have distinct claim amount distributions.
 Mathematically, this translates into components of the frequency random vector $\boldsymbol{N}= (N_v,\, v\in\mathcal{V})$ being dependent in \eqref{eq:model}.
 In this paper, the sequences of claim amounts $\{B_{1,j},\, j\in\mathbb{N}_{1}\},\ldots,\{B_{d,j},\, j\in\mathbb{N}_1\}$ are assumed to be mutually independent and independent of $\boldsymbol{N}$.
-The portfolio $\boldsymbol{X} = (X_v,\, v\in\mathcal{V})$ thus follows a multivariate compound distribution of Type 2 according to the terminology in \cite{sundt2009recursions}; see Chapters 19--20 and references therein for a treatment of the subject.
-In a risk modeling setting, multivariate compound Poisson distributions of Type 2 have been studied notably in \cite{cossette2012tvarbased} and \cite{kim2019capital}.
+Let the random variables within each sequence be identically distributed, and thus we may refer to claim amounts with stand-in random variables $B_1,\ldots, B_d$ for convenience.
+The portfolio $\boldsymbol{X} = (X_v,\, v\in\mathcal{V})$ thus follows a multivariate compound distribution of Type 2 according to the terminology in \cite{sundt2009recursions}; see Chapters 19--20.
+In a risk modelling setting, multivariate compound Poisson distributions of Type 2 have been studied notably in \cite{cossette2012tvarbased} and \cite{kim2019capital}.

-One may rely on three approaches to conceive a multivariate Poisson distributions for the random vector $\boldsymbol{N}$: copulas, common shocks and binomial thinning, see for instance \cite{inouye2017review} and \cite{liu2024maximum}.
-The copula approach allows separate modeling of marginals and dependence but faces theoretical and computational challenges in a discrete setting \citep{genest2007primer,henn2022limitations}.
+One may rely on three approaches to conceive a multivariate Poisson distribution for the random vector $\boldsymbol{N}$: copulas, common shocks and binomial thinning; see for instance \cite{inouye2017review} and \cite{liu2024maximum}.
+The copula approach allows separate modelling of marginals and dependence but faces theoretical and computational challenges in a discrete setting \citep{genest2007primer,henn2022limitations}.
 The common shock approach, dating back to \cite{m1925applications} and later extended to higher dimensions \citep{krishnamoorthy1951multivariate,teicher1954multivariate}, offers a clear stochastic interpretation but quickly becomes intractable due to the exponential growth in parameters \citep{karlis2003algorithm}.
-This family of common-shock-based models, while widely referred to as \emph{multivariate Poisson}, does not encompass all Poisson-marginal distributions, see \cite{ccekyay2023computing} for a historical recap.
+The family of common-shock-based models, while widely referred to as \emph{multivariate Poisson}, does not encompass all Poisson-marginal distributions; see \cite{ccekyay2023computing} for a historical recap.